-Teaching Diverse Learners Program: This program leads to special education certification that is paired with either Elementary Education (K-6) or Secondary Education (5-12), leading to a dual license.
+Teaching Diverse Learners Program: This is a dual certification program that leads to special education certification for P-12 Special Needs - Mild Interventions that is to be paired with either Elementary Education (K-6) or Secondary Education (5-12).
 More specifically, this program includes advanced concepts designed to prepare you to teach students with a variety of special education needs.
 Because of the high demand for teachers who are qualified to work with diverse learners, you can expect a wide range of career opportunities.
-Five courses are required in addition to Elementary or Secondary base preparation: EDU 252, 253, 254, 255 and 256.
+Five courses are required in addition to an Elementary or a Secondary base preparation: EDU 252, 253, 254, 255 and 256.
 Integrated student teaching (EDU 458) will include both regular and special education requirements contained within one placement.